intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

-some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and describes how successful protocols make frequent use of new extensions and code-points.  {{other}} outline several additional strategies that might aid in ensuring that protocol changes remain possible over time.
+some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and describes how successful protocols make frequent use of new extensions and code-points.  {{other}} outlines several additional strategies that might aid in ensuring that protocol changes remain possible over time.

 The experience that informs this document is predominantly at "higher" layers of